Here is a selection of stories from carers sharing their experiences of caring.

 It's nice to know there is support there if you need it."

-Jake is 20 years old and has helped to care for his younger brother, who is severely autistic and has epilepsy, since he was aged four.
+Jake is 20 years old and has helped to care for his younger brother, who has autism and epilepsy, since he was aged four.